518: Vaccination Conversations, Respiratory Disease Forecast

 That'll do it for today.
 We're back tomorrow morning with more ASTHO news and information.
 I'm Robert Johnson.
 You're listening to the award-winning Public Health Review Morning Edition.
 Have a great day.

-Dylan George PhDProfile Photo
+Dylan George PhD MS Profile Photo

-Dylan George PhD
+Dylan George PhD MS

 Director of Operations, Center for Epidemic Forecasting & Outbreak Analytics, Centers for Disease Control and Prevention

-Fatimah Dawood MDProfile Photo
+Fatimah Dawood MD Profile Photo

 Fatimah Dawood MD